Kenyan Americans: History

-This increase was caused by several factors; political instability and a downturn in the economy in the 1980s in Kenya coupled with a high rate of unemployment (over 35 percent) led to a greater desire to immigrate.
+This increase was caused by several factors such as political instability and a downturn in the economy of the 1980s in Kenya coupled with a high rate of unemployment (over 35%) led to a greater desire to immigrate to the USA.
 Some immigrants were also attracted to technology-oriented careers in the United States that boomed in availability in the 1990s and early 2000s.

-Demography
+Demographics

-Kenyan Americans come from ethnic groups such as the Kikuyu, Kisii, Luhya, Kamba, Kalenjin, Meru or Luo people.
+Kenyan Americans come from ethnic groups such as the Kikuyu, Kisii, Luhya, Maasai, Kamba, Kalenjin, Meru or Luo people.